 - Preheat the oven to 350°F. Lightly spray muffin pan and set aside.

-- Combine the meat, breadcrumbs, egg, Worcestershire sauce, ketchup, salt, pepper, garlic powder and onion powder in a large bowl.
+- Combine the meat, breadcrumbs, egg, parsley, Worcestershire sauce, ketchup, salt, pepper, garlic powder and onion powder in a large bowl.
 Mix just until combined.
 Don't overmix or the meat won't be as tender.

 - Divide the meat evenly into the muffin pan and press down.